Perlaval/ia-uncuyo-2024/tp2-agentes-racionales/tp2-aima-questions.md

 - El agente de la pregunta a sería racional ya que podría adaptarse para que se mueva solo a las casillas sucias, evite movimientos redundantes y mejore la toma de decisiones y el agente de b sería mucho más eficiente porque no solo va a saber cuales son las casillas ya recorridas sino que podrá dirigirse directamente a las casillas sucias para cumplir con el objetivo.

-**2.11** **Consider a modified version of the vacuum environment in Exercise 2.8, in which the geography of the environment—its extent, boundaries, and obstacles—is unknown, as is the initial dirt configuration.
-(The agent can go Up and Down as well as Left and Right.)**
+<h1>2.11)Consider a modified version of the vacuum environment in Exercise 2.8, in which the geography of the environment—its extent, boundaries, and obstacles—is unknown, as is the initial dirt configuration.
+(The agent can go Up and Down as well as Left and Right.)</h1>

 a.
 Can a simple reflex agent be perfectly rational for this environment?
 Explain